xnought/neural-net-compression-vis/ui/src/routes/quant/+page.md

 \frac[||y - \hat[y]||][||y||] = \frac[||Wx - Qx||][||Wx||]\tag[4]\\
 " begin="align*" />

 simply by how I defined things.
+Nothing new yet.

-As is turns out, I can factor this error term into a term that only contains <Math text="W" /> and one other that contains both <Math text="Q" /> and <Math text="W" /> through the steps
+As is turns out, I can factor the error term in <Math text="(4)" /> into one term that only contains <Math text="W" /> and other term that contains both <Math text="Q" /> and <Math text="W" /> through the steps
 <Math begin="align*"
 text="
 \frac[||Wx - Qx||][||Wx||] &= \frac[||(W-Q)x||][||Wx||]\\